Enabling and Configuring Storage Analytics

 This topic describes how to enable and configure Storage Analytics for a storage service.

 To use Storage Analytics, you must enable it individually for each service you want to monitor.
 You can enable it from the Azure Management Portal; for details, see How To Monitor a Storage Account.
 You can also enable Storage Analytics programmatically via the REST API or the client library.
-Use the Get Blob Service Properties, Get Queue Service Properties, and Get Table Service Properties operations to enable Storage Analytics for each service.
+Use the Set Service Properties operation for an individual service to enable Storage Analytics.

 The following example will enable Storage Analytics for the Table service of a fictional account named myaccount.